coltonk9043/Aoba-Client/README.md

 - Plenty of hacks.

 ## License
 This code is licensed under the GNU General Public License v3.
+You may use code published here in your own clients under the same license.